The Long Absence: Plot

+Song

+Trois petites notes de musique is a waltz by Georges Delerue with lyrics by Henri Colpi and sung by Cora Vaucaire.

 Reception

 In 2016, The Hollywood Reporter ranked the film 68th among 69 counted winners of the Palme d'Or to date, judging it forgettable.

 Accolades

 The Long Absence shared the Palme d'Or prize with the Luis Buñuel film Viridiana at the 1961 Cannes Film Festival.